 The Vice President for University Facilities is responsible for the design, construction, maintenance, and operation of the campus’ buildings, grounds and physical infrastructure, and the provision of various support services to the University community.
 The Associate Vice President for Capital Planning and Project Management oversees campus planning, space management, and all new construction and renovation projects.
 The Associate Vice President for Facilities Maintenance and Engineering oversees Preventive Maintenance and general building repairs.
 The Assistant Vice President for Facilities Services oversees Grounds, Housekeeping, Moving, Waste Management, and Postal Services.
 The Assistant Vice President for Facilities Logistic Support oversees Facilities Technology (including Access Control), Fleet Services, Parking, and Transportation Services.
 The Assistant Vice President for Occupational Safety, Environment Services and Biosafety Officer oversees the work of the Environmental Health and Safety, Fire Safety, and Occupational Health units.
 Additionally, under the purview of the Vice President is the Office of Energy Management, which oversees the Combined Heating and Cooling Plant and associated utility systems.

-The Deans of the five Colleges and five Schools are responsible directly to the Provost/Vice President for Academic Affairs for developing and executing policies and procedures in all matters pertaining to the curriculum; the recruitment, promotion and retention of faculty members; and the advisement of students in their respective colleges/schools.
+The Deans of the six Colleges and six Schools are responsible directly to the Provost/Senior Vice President for Academic Affairs for developing and executing policies and procedures in all matters pertaining to the curriculum; the recruitment, promotion and retention of faculty members; and the advisement of students in their respective colleges/schools.
 The Dean of Library Services is responsible for supervision of Sprague Library and Library Services.
-They meet regularly with the VPAA and each other through the Academic Deans’ Council.
-The five colleges are Arts, Education and Human Services, Humanities and Social Sciences, Science and Mathematics, and University College.
-The five schools are Business, Communication and Media, Graduate, Music, and Nursing.
+They meet regularly with the VPAA and each other through the Academic Affairs’ Council.
+The six colleges are Arts, Community Health, Education and Engaged Learning, Humanities and Social Sciences, Science and Mathematics, and University College.
+The six schools are Business, Communication and Media, Computing, Graduate, Music, and Nursing.

 Department chairs are elected by members of the department with approval and appointed by the President to serve for a term of three academic years.
 Released time is granted depending on the size of the department and other factors, and stipends are provided for summer work.